FAIR-Chem/fairchem/DATASET.md

 ## Structure to Energy and Forces (S2EF) task

 For this task, we provide compressed trajectory files with the input structures and output energies and forces.
 To use the datasets, first download the files and uncompress them.
 The uncompressed files are used to generate LMDBs, which are in turn used by the dataloaders to train the ML models.
-Code for the dataloaders and generating the LMBDs may be found in the Github repository.
+Code for the dataloaders and generating the LMDBs may be found in the Github repository.

 Four training datasets are provided with different sizes.
 Each is a subset of the other, i.e., the 2M dataset is contained in the 20M and all datasets.